MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/hardware-devices-in-containers.md

 </tbody>
 </table>

-> [!TIP]
+> [!IMPORTANT]
-> The devices listed above are the _only_ devices supported in Windows containers today.
-Attempting to pass any other class GUIDs will result in the container failing to start.
+> Device support is driver-dependent.
+Attempting to pass class GUIDs not defined in the table above may result in undefined behavior.

 ## Hyper-V-isolated Windows Container Support

-Device assignment and device sharing for workloads in Hyper-V-isolated Windows containers is not supported today.
+Device assignment and device sharing for workloads in Hyper-V-isolated Windows containers is not currently supported.

 ## Hyper-V-isolated Linux Container Support

-Device assignment and device sharing for workloads in Hyper-V-isolated Linux containers is not supported today.
+Device assignment and device sharing for workloads in Hyper-V-isolated Linux containers is not currently supported.